 Who is facing the problem?

-The vast majority is people who bought a used iPhone.
+Naturally, most are people who bought a used iPhone from an online market.
 Sometimes the iPhone is dead from day one but it can also happen after an iOS restore.

 However, there are cases where the problem started after a formal AppleCare device replacement.
-What strikes me is that, as users claim, Apple had sent them a Chimaera Device Policy iPhone but refused to send another one instead since the initial replacement was already done.
+What strikes me is that, as many users claim, Apple had sent them a Chimaera iPhone but refused to send another one instead since the initial replacement was already done.

 Finally, some claim that they bought the iPhone as new directly from an Apple Store but it was already “chimaerized” when they turned it on.